-The total cost estimate shown in Table 12-1 for the reclamation of the Côté Gold Project is \$95,763,000.
+The total cost estimate summary shown in Table 12-1 for the reclamation of the Côté Gold Project is \$95,763,000.
 This cost is stated in 2018 Canadian dollars and includes progressive rehabilitation costs during Mine operation of \$20,646,000 and closure construction cost of \$46,971,000 for the major closure and rehabilitation work immediately following cessation of milling and gold recovery.
-Following closure construction the estimate provides \$25,873,000 for site Operations, Maintenance and Monitoring (OM&M) during pit filling and \$2,273,000 for site Post-Closure Care, Maintenance and Monitoring.
+Following closure construction, the estimate provides \$25,873,000 for site Operations, Maintenance and Monitoring (OM&M) during pit filling and \$2,273,000 for site Post-Closure Care, Maintenance and Monitoring.

-Table 12-1 also shows that included in the estimate is a contingency in the amount of \$11,393,000 to cover likely variations in quantities of the work or in the unit prices to accomplish the work.
+Table 12-1 also shows that included in the estimate is a contingency in the amount of 11,393,000 to cover likely variations in quantities of the work or in the unit prices to accomplish the work.
 This amounts to almost 13.5% of the estimate costs and is considered adequate considering the scope definition at this point in the project development.
-The overall accuracy of the estimate is consistent with a Class 4 estimate as defined by AACE International and is considered to be -20% to +30%.
+The overall accuracy of the estimate is consistent with a Class 4 estimate as defined by AACE International and is considered to be - 20% to +30%.

 These costs are believed to be conservative given that the Project will be a modern mine and will be designed for closure.
+Refer to Appendix L for the detailed Life of Mine cost estimate.